10 Best Things to Do in Fort Lauderdale, Florida

 Tip: Does your sexy hotel make you want to go dancing?
 Fort Lauderdale isn’t Miami, but it does have its own nightlife hot spots, like the unfortunately named YOLO restaurant and the adjacent O-Lounge, where dressed-to-impress denizens kick up their heels after dinner.

 Breakfast: Old Fort Lauderdale Breakfast House – Breakfast is the most important meal of the day at this classic spot, even when it’s lunchtime.
-O-B House, as it’s known, serves breakfast until 2 pm on weekdays and 3 pm on weekends.
+O-B House, as it’s known, serves breakfast all day, every day, and lunch from Monday to Saturday.
 Picture elevated diner fare: If you crave an omelet, consider ordering the cleverly named D-Clawed, which is filled with jumbo lump crab; pancake lovers should consider the one filled with plenty of local corn.

 Lunch: Finster Murphy’s – This no-frills market and eatery is home to the freshest fish in town, with the latest catch delivered daily and grilled, fried, sautéed, or blackened to your liking.
 Take a seat on the outdoor terrace and order up the conch salad — and the crab cakes, too.